EuphoricPenguin/ButanoDevTools/README.md

 # ButanoDevTools

 A collection of Python-based development tools for Butano GBA development.
-Created using GLM-5 via Cline with a general implementation plan from Opus 4.6 and advice from Gemini Pro 3.1.
+Created using GLM-5 via Cline with a general implementation plan from Opus 4.6 and extra pointers from Gemini Pro 3.1.

 ## Tools